rwaldron/tc39-notes/es7/2017-01/jan-24.md

     - Should we have a better default operator than || ?
     - How should computed property access, function calls, new be handled--as in Claude's proposal, or another way?
 Are they needed for syntax--do they pay for themselves?
     - Short-circuiting--does it need to be as general as in Claude's proposal.
 Also, free grouping.
     - Interaction with private state--included or not?
+See https://github.com/tc39/proposal-private-fields/issues/78

 ## 8. ECMA402 Status Updates